RiiConnect24/Wii-Guide/_pages/Homebrew-Launcher-(Browser).md

 permalink: /homebrew-launcher-(browser).html
 ---

 The Homebrew Launcher has many different entrypoints, or methods of launching.
 The most common is browserhax, which launches the Homebrew Launcher using nothing more than the included browser.
-This can then be used to install menuhax, which lets you hold a button while the console is booting up to launch the Homebrew Launcher before the rest of the system starts.
 {: .notice--info}

 **Browserhax will work for EUR / JPN / USA / KOR regions ONLY!**